JuliaCI/Coverage.jl/README.md

 after_success:
 - julia -e 'cd(Pkg.dir("MyPackage")); Pkg.add("Coverage"); using Coverage; Coveralls.submit(Coveralls.process_folder())'
 ```

-5. Consider adding your package to the list below!
+If you make it through that, consider adding your package to the list below.
+Alternatively, if you get stuck see on the examples below or checkout [Coveralls troubleshooting page](https://coveralls.io/docs/troubleshooting).

 ## Julia packages using Coverage.jl